spacechase0/StardewValleyMods/DynamicGameAssets/docs/author-guide.md

 ### Crafting Recipes
 `$ItemType` - `"CraftingRecipe"`

 Note: Unlike everything else, the `ID` field must be unique *across the game* (including vanilla recipes).
+Also, the name cannot contain the word `Recipe` or it will not be purchaseable (and might cause other problems).

 Crafting recipes can be localized in the following keys: `"crafting.YourCraftingRecipe.name"` and `"crafting.YourCraftingRecipe.description"`.